Posts Tagged ‘Politics’

 We are all familiar with the famous quote by Senator Kerry: “I actually did vote for the $87 billion before I voted against it.”
 Now it seems that Mr. Kerry has had another opportunity to change his mind.
 He is now in favor of Governors of States to appoint an individual to fill an open Senate seat.

-Four or five years ago, Senator Kerry was concerned that his seat would be open if the USA would have been foolish enough to vote this weak-spine individual to the office of the of the United States.
+Four or five years ago, Senator Kerry was concerned that his seat would be open if the USA would have been foolish enough to vote this weak-spine individual to the office of the President of the United States.
 At that time, he supported Senator Kennedy’s successful efforts to change Massachusetts state law regarding the filling of Senate seats.

 I do not live in Massachusetts.
 I have no vote there and my opinion on their local politics should have little weight.
 However, aren’t the good residents of Massachusetts tired of flip-flop Kerry?
 Please remove him from our national agony and get him out of office.
 Surely, there is another good Democrat that your beautiful and important state can find.